How Ron DeSantis lost the internet

 “Most high-dollar donors are businesspeople,” Sullivan said.
 “Nobody wants to buy a burning house.”

-‘Counterproductive or annoying or both’
+“Counterproductive or annoying or both”

 Videos haven’t been the only problem.
 The campaign has struggled to build a network of influencers and surrogates that could inject DeSantis’ message into online conversations and podcasts dominated by supporters of Trump.